January 02, 2018 Healthy Kitchen, Healthy New Year!

-Start With the Freezer
+Start With the Freezer:

 - Frozen vegetables and fruit.
 Frozen fruits and vegetables are very nutritious and can cost less than fresh, especially in the winter months.
 They are also convenient – no peeling or prepping!
 Frozen vegetables can be added to a meal or recipe.
-Add frozen fruit to yogurt or smoothies for a quick breakfast or snack.
+Add frozen fruit to yoghurt or smoothies for a quick breakfast or snack.

 - Lean meats and poultry.
 Keep a supply of chicken breasts, lean or extra lean ground beef, and other lean cuts.
 Stock up when they are on sale.

 - Nuts and seeds.
 Store nuts and seeds in the freezer to stay fresh longer.
 Have a stash of nuts such as almonds and walnuts and seeds such as ground flaxseed and sunflower seeds.
 Nuts and sunflowers can be tossed in a salad or eaten as a snack.
-Ground flaxseed can be added to yogurt and smoothies or used in baking.
+Ground flaxseed can be added to yoghurt and smoothies or used in baking.

 - Batch cooking.
 Make an extra batch when you make a meal, and freeze it for a quick meal on those nights you don’t feel like cooking.

-Move on to the Pantry
+Move on to the Pantry: